lucasxsong/lshell/README.md

 - Known bug that when flags might be entered out of order, rshell will not be able to compile the command successfully as the flags intended.
 - Ex: rm dirName -r != rm -r dirName

-"Comments"
-- As of current release, rshell does not store comments as a specific data member.
-We are working a solution to have comments parsed separately and stored in a data member of the baseExec function.

 "Calling Exit"
 - The current exit object, when executed, just modifies a global variable "extern bool exitBool" to stop the input loop.
 This is a little bit of a shortcut that will be changed to a more graceful call in following versions.

+~~"Comments"~~
+- ~~As of current release, rshell does not store comments as a specific data member.
+We are working a solution to have comments parsed separately and stored in a data member of the baseExec function.~~
+- Bug has been fixed as of release assn3

 ## Note from the author: